ivan-hc/Steam-appimage/README.md

 Files 1, 2, 3 and 4 come from my fork of https://github.com/Kron4ek/Conty

-Files 1, 2 and 3 are a mod of the original ones to made them smaller and with only what its needed to made VirtualBox work.
+Files 1, 2 and 3 are a mod of the original ones to made them smaller and with only what its needed to made Steam work.

 To learn more about "Conty", to download more complete builds or to learn more on how to create your own, visit the official repository of the project: